 I call soft-shelled eggs rubber eggs because the membrane is soft and pliable.
 Commonly produced by new layers, caused by stress, an immature shell gland, a nutritional deficiency or a glitch in the uterus, aka: shell gland.
 To find them occasionally is no cause for concern, to find them regularly can indicate a calcium, phosphorous or vitamin D deficiency.
 High temperatures can also cause thin-shelled eggs due the hen’s decreased ability to store calcium in hot weather.

-Egg shells can have different textures causes by a range of things from excess calcium intake (pimpled eggs) to double-ovulation, disease, defective shell gland or rapid changes in lighting conditions (sandpaper eggs).
+Egg shells can have different textures causes by a range of things from excess calcium or Vitamin D intake (pimpled eggs) to double-ovulation, disease, defective shell gland or rapid changes in lighting conditions (sandpaper eggs).
 As long as these types of eggs are found infrequently, there is no cause for concern.

-Eggs of unusually large size ordinarily contain double yolks and the hen's reproductive system accommodates for the anomaly by working overtime to generate these monstrosities.
+Eggs of unusually large size ordinarily contain double yolks and the hen’s reproductive system accommodates for the anomaly by working overtime to generate these monstrosities.
+Older hens tend to lay larger eggs.
 On average, an extra large egg weighs 64 grams and a jumbo egg weighs 71 grams.
-The two largest eggs I've ever had were 90 and 95 grams.
+The two largest eggs I’ve ever had were 90 and 95 grams.

 As opposed to blood spots, which occur on the surface of an egg yolk, meat spots are found in the egg white (albumen).
 Meat spots are the result of a small piece of the oviduct sloughing off as egg white is being added in the egg-making process.
 Meat spots can be removed with the tip of a knife and while visually unappealing, would be safe to eat.

-Brown eggshells contain the pigment protoporphyrin, ( a by-product of hemoglobin) which is found only on the surface of the shell.
+Eggshells contain the pigment protoporphyrin IX ( a by-product of hemoglobin) which is found only on the surface of the shell.
 Brown pigment is applied during the formation of the last layer of the egg, the bloom or cuticle.
 The brown pigment can be rubbed off easily and does not color the inside of the shell.

 Uneven shell coloring results from the uneven distribution of pigment as the egg passes through the oviduct.
 Sometimes an egg is stalled for a time in the uterus, which allows more time for pigment to be applied.